bhanu-haree/Transaction-Categorization-Service/readme.md

 - **Classify a transaction**:
   `POST /classify/` with transaction details.
 - **Bulk classification**:
-  `POST /classify/bulk` with a list of transactions.
+  `POST /classify/bulk` with a list of transactions in sync manner.
+- **Bulk stream classification**:
+    `POST /classify/bulk/stream` streams the classification results as they are processed in async manner.
 - **Manage merchants/categories**:
   Use endpoints in `routes/merchants.py` and `routes/users.py`.